tock/tock/doc/reference/trd104-syscalls.md

   4. in the upcall that signals the operation completes, make another Read-Write Allow call to reclaim the buffer shared with the kernel.

-In normal circumstances, userspace also MUST NOT read a buffer that has been shared with the kernel with a Read-Write Allow call.
+In normal use, userspace does not read a buffer that has been shared with the kernel with a Read-Write Allow call.
 This reading restriction is because the contents of the buffer may be in an intermediate state and so not consistent with expected data